meyvain/meyvain.com/content/portfolio/New materials?.md

 This project was conducted in 2019 as part of an internship for a materials design startup and consultancy, part of Design Anthropology module, in University College London.

-As a team of three students, we were paired with a firm, [Our Own Skin](https://ourownskin.co.uk/) based in London.
-Visionary conceptual designers who were at the time in the process of developing their brand in the field.
+As a team of three students, we were paired with the London based firm [Our Own Skin](https://ourownskin.co.uk/).
+They are visionary conceptual designers who were at the time in the process of developing their brand in the field.
 They were working on their conceptual designs while figuring out their business strategy and goals.

-Our Own Skin were interested in "new" materiality: either products made from the body, otherwise known as bio or grown materials, or new forms of wearable technology.
+Our Own Skin were interested in "new" materiality.
+These are either products made from the body, otherwise known as bio or grown materials, or new forms of wearable technology.
 We were tasked with helping the firm get a better understanding of trends around body augmentation in the industry, as well as exploring possible cultural adoptions of "new" materiality designs.
 We conducted exploratory research, focusing on the body and human augmentation.
 Delivering design workshop, a design game as a tool for prospective projects and initial database.